Bassoon courses and projects

 Book now!

 This course is hugely popular, places are limited, and applications are on a first-come first-served basis.
-Several players could not be accommodated in the 2022 course, so an early application will give you the best chance of a place.

 (Only players aged 18 or over may apply for this residential course).